basho/basho_docs/source/languages/en/riak/community/style-guide.md

 #### Multi-Datacenter Replication

-One of the features of Riak Enterprise is multi-datacenter replication.
+One of the features of Riak Enterprise is Multi-Datacenter Replication.
 Note the placement of hyphenation and capitalization when used as a heading and when used in a sentence.